 To get started with any clear aligner treatment, you need to submit images of your teeth.
 How you take those images, however, varies between companies.

-The first step for Candid is scheduling an office visit with one of their network providers.
-They have 200+ partnering dentists nationwide who will provide an initial consultation, scan your teeth, take X-rays, and kick off your Candid treatment.
+The first step for Candid is scheduling an office visit with one of their network providers, much like Invisalign or ClearCorrect.
+They have 300+ partnering dentists nationwide who will provide an initial consultation, scan your teeth, take X-rays, and kick off your Candid treatment.
 Unlike SmileDirectClub’s SmileShops and dental partners, this dentist will remain involved throughout the rest of the process, and might even request that you schedule additional office visits, depending on what your case requires.

 The only potential issue with Candid’s model is that it’s only available to people who live near one of their dentist partners.
 They’re working to expand that network, but for now, if you can’t find one of their dentists nearby, you’ll need to look into other options.